 A tour de force, this book brings to the fore many key contemporary concerns and will be of great interest to activists, students, scholars and teachers of politics, political economy, sociology, anthropology, history and social exclusion studies.

 1. The caste context 2.
 Anti-caste developments 3.
 Pre-Ambedkar movements of Dalits 4.
 Dalit movement under Ambedkar 5.
 Post-Ambedkar movements of Dalits 6.
 Religious conversion as emancipation 7.
 Politics as the master key 8.
 Dalits under neoliberalism 9.
 New trends among Dalits 10.
-Dalits under the Hindu Rashtra in Making 11.
+Dalits under the Hindu Rashtra in the making 11.
 Whither Dalit emancipation